Last

 blog were about motivating Virgil, our then six-year-old reluctant hiker.
 We

-used M&Ms on the trail then — “the Hansel and Gretel ploy,” I called it —
+the Hansel and Gretel ploy,” I called it —

 going.
 Somewhere along the line, he appears to have developed an internal sense